Powering Up evaluation

 As the project was evaluated, we were able to draw out some key learnings that offer food for thought for anyone looking to run similar projects in the future, here are a few examples:

 - Building community level action on energy is hard if there is sporadic on-the ground presence.
 As an external organisation, the CSE team found it hard to maintain engagement in the communities throughout the project as they were not locally based.
-Co-designing and delivering projects like this with key anchor organisations that are embedded in, and know their community well, is critical for project success.
+Co-designing and delivering projects like this with key anchor organisations that are embedded in their community and know it well, is critical for project success.

-We have developed resources and how-to guides to enable more communities to explore community-based approaches to acting on energy and tackling fuel poverty.
-We’re currently sharing these with community networks and umbrella organisations working with communities.
-If you’d like to find out more and get support for doing this kind of work, email us at email@example.com.
+We have developed resources to enable more communities to explore community-based approaches energy and fuel poverty.
+To find out more and get support for doing this kind of work, get in touch …